soarqin/vita-rxcheat/README.md

-VITA Remote Cheat
+VITA MultiCheat
 =================
-VITA Remote Cheat is a plugin for 3.60/3.65 taiHEN used to modify memory or unlock trophies from PC throught network
+VITA MultiCheat is a plugin for 3.60/3.65 taiHEN used to run CwCheat codes or unlock trophies locally, and modify memory or unlock trophies from PC throught network

 Installation
 ------------